Folk etymology: Other languages

 Likewise in Greek myth, many religious terms are folk-etymologised to suit common vocabulary.
-In Plato’s dialogue Cratylus, the name of Zeus is folk-etymologised to connect it to Zoe (the word for "life" as a phenomenon; compare the doublet bios referring to a qualiﬁed life or lifespan, both of which are cognate to English "quick"), giving it the meaning "cause of life always to all things", because of puns between alternate titles of Zeus (Zen and Dia) with the Greek words for life and "because of"; in reality, his name is a reﬂex of *Dyēus, an PIE root meaning "bright/shining one".
+In Plato’s dialogue Cratylus, the name of Zeus is folk-etymologised to connect it to zô (the verb for "to live"), giving it the meaning "cause of life always to all things", because of puns connecting alternate variants and declensions of his name (Zḗn and Día) with the Greek words for "to live" and "because of"; in reality, his name is a reflex of *Dyēus, an PIE root meaning "bright/shining one".

-Diodorus Siculus wrote that Zeus was also called Zen, because the humans believed that he was the cause of life.
-Meanwhile, Lactantius wrote that he was called Zeus and Zen not because he is the giver of life, but because he was the first who lived of the children of Cronus, therefore making the meaning of his name "the one who lived".
+Diodorus Siculus likewise wrote that Zeus was also called Zen, because the humans believed that he was the cause of life.
+Meanwhile, Lactantius wrote that he was called Zeus and Zen not because he is the giver of life, but because he was the first who lived of the children of Cronus—therefore making the meaning of his name "the one who lived".
 The name of Orion, likewise, is folk-etymologised as a polite alteration of "Urion", referring to his conception through the gods urinating on his mother's ashes; his name is speculated today to have been borrowed from Akkadian Uru-annak, meaning "Heaven's light".